 A symposium is comprised of a series of presentations that address aspects of a single topic.
-Seven special symposia will be included as part of the technical program at the 2018 SEAFWA Annual Conference; they will run concurrently with other technical sessions.
+Six special symposia will be included as part of the technical program at the 2018 SEAFWA Annual Conference; they will run concurrently with other technical sessions.
 If you have questions about a symposium, contact the organizer using the email address provided below.
-Some of the symposium are accepting abstracts though the call for presentations; others are by invitation only.
-See details below.

 Darren Miller, Weyerhaeuser Company; firstname.lastname@example.org